 Certified B Corporations™ are businesses that meet the highest standards of verified environmental and social performance, legal accountability, and public transparency to balance purpose and profit.

 In 2018, UBQ Materials became a certified B Corporation with an overall B Impact Assessment (BIA) score of 92.5.
 The median score for all businesses who complete the assessment is currently 55, and certification requires at least 80 points.
+Now, our score has risen to 108.8, which reflects years of hard work from team members across the company.

 Every year, B Lab recognizes the B Corps that have achieved the highest verified scores in the five impact areas evaluated on the BIA: